 7. values and perspectives

-8. making success measurable
+8. make success measurable

 -

-Number of actively searching candidates
+Number of actively seeking candidates

 -